tompet0191/min-heap/README.md

 Time complexity: O(log n)

 #### `extractMin()`
 Removes and returns the minimum element from the heap.
-If the heap is empty, an error is thrown.
+If the heap is empty, returns null.
 Time complexity: O(log n)

 #### `peek()`